movidius/ncappzoo/networks/facenet/README.md

 ## Model Information
 ### Inputs
- - name: 'image_batch/placeholder_port_0', shape: [1x3x160x160], Expected color order is BGR.
+ - name: 'image_batch/placeholder_port_0', shape: [1x3x160x160], Expected color order is BGR after optimization.
+Original network expects RGB, but for this sample, the IR is compiled with the --reverse_input_channels option to convert the IR to expect the BGR color order.
 ### Outputs
  - name: 'InceptionResnetV1/Bottleneck/BatchNorm/Reshape_1/Normalize', shape: [1, 512] - row-vector of 512 floating-point values - face embeddings.